Gift of Securities

 Private Company Shares

-Successful entrepreneurs can donate shares in their privately held company rather than simply donating cash.
-If the company is a qualified small business corporation, there can be significant tax advantages to such a gift.
+Successful entrepreneurs can donate shares in a privately held company rather than giving cash.
+For qualified small business corporations, the tax advantages are significant.